The Master and Margarita | The many meanings of Mikhail Bulgakov's troubled novel

 The novel is a sort of hallucinatory, messianic journey populated by unforgettable characters; the reader is led through profound conversations about the concept of good and evil, the value of spirituality in an atheist society like Moscow’s, and the consequences of truth.
 But despite the highly complex themes, everything is told halfway between silliness and the absurd.

-Bulgakov managed to write a novel full of humor, originality, cynicism, and lightness, even if he was continually under the threat of the Soviet authorities.
-There’s a scene in the novel when Margarita flies over Moscow on a broom, naked, and she destroys the house of one of the critics who ruined the life of the Master.
+Bulgakov managed to write a novel full of humour, originality, cynicism, and lightness, even while continually under threat from the Soviet authorities.
+There’s a scene in the book when Margarita flies over Moscow on a broom, naked, and she destroys the house of one of the critics who ruined the life of the Master.
 To relive it, watch the video of a song by Franz Ferdinand, Love and Destroy.

 Tag